xiaofans/LLongImageView/README.md

 3.add cache support

-so you can use it to display a image via assets folder storage or url. just call setImageAsset(String name),setImageFile(String path),setImageUrl(String url,LLongImageLoadingListener longLoadingListener) if you want fit screen. call setFitScreen(true) before start loading.
+so you can use it to display a image via assets, folder storage or url. just call setImageAsset(String name),setImageFile(String path),setImageUrl(String url,LLongImageLoadingListener longLoadingListener) if you want fit screen. call setFitScreen(true) before start loading.